-‘Supernatural’ Review: ‘Family Feud’ For Crowley, Rowena And The Winchesters
+‘Supernatural’ Review: ‘Family Feud’ For Crowley, Rowena, And The Winchesters

 — Fangasm (@FangasmSPN) February 26, 2017

 In the previous episode, the Men of Letters lied to her, resulting in the death of a friend.
-She let they pass, but things come to a head in this episode.
+She let them pass, but things come to a head in this episode.
 Mr. Ketch suggests that she separate herself from her boys so she can focus on her work with their group.
 In this end – thankfully – this isn’t what she does.

-Instead, by the end of the episode she comes clear about her involvement with the Men of Letters.
+Instead, by the end of the episode, she comes clear about her involvement with the Men of Letters.
 Naturally, the boys don’t take this too well – especially given that a supposedly rogue agent from the Men of Letters tortured them.
 It’s not clear at the end how all of this will play out, but at least they are talking about it.

 #Supernatural 's Mary has been different since her return.
 Read @tdmiller820917 's theory as to why https://t.co/xbgN4N14th @SamSmithTweets pic.twitter.com/owBK76gOac